 Phase III: A hospital tower will be added atop Building A.

-We don’t currently have start dates for Phases II and III, and that’s by design.
 Our phased approach allows us to respond to changes in the economic climate, shifting reimbursement, advances in technology and changes in the way care is being delivered.